PMArkive/NintendoClients_wiki/LDN-Protocol.md

 * [Authentication frame](#authentication-frame)

 ## Overview
 LDN enables communication between nearby consoles.
-Because LDN operates at the data link layer, it requires a good understanding of the [IEEE 802.11 specification](https://ieeexplore.ieee.org/document/9363693).
+LDN operates at the data link layer, so it requires a good understanding of the [IEEE 802.11 specification](https://ieeexplore.ieee.org/document/9363693).

 The host of the session acts as an access point and broadcasts a vendor-specific [action frame](#advertisement-frame) every 100 milliseconds.
 To find nearby consoles, the console scans for these action frames.
 During host migration the network is destroyed and a new network is created by the new host, after which all consoles reconnect.